Doug Willis: Departure and cameo appearance

 By mid-September 1994, Doug, Pam and Cody were the only members of the Willis family left in the show.
 Doug and Pam were written out and replaced by the new five-strong Kennedy family.
+Donovan quit Neighbours to return to the stage, after securing a role in a musical production of Peter Pan in Britain.
+He stated "I was going to be in England, anyway, this Christmas, to prepare for the musical tour and meet up with Jason.
+I jumped at the chance to be in panto, which has such a rich tradition.
+I started in musicals back in the 1960s.
+Jason saw me in Chicago 25 times, so it must have rubbed off."
 On-screen, the couple left Erinsborough for Darwin when Doug was offered some building work with the hotel run by Gaby.
 On 14 April 2005, Kris Green from Digital Spy confirmed that Donovan would be reprising his role for a guest appearance during the serial's 20th anniversary celebrations, which were broadcast in July.

 Return and Alzheimer's diagnosis

 In February 2014, Neighbours producers stated that two cast members featured in a photo taken in 1992 would be returning to the show.
 On 14 March, it was confirmed that Donovan would once again be reprising the role of Doug for a guest stint.
 His return aired from 9 April 2014.
 Donovan commented, "It is very exciting to be coming back as the same character after all these years and I always loved the Doug Willis character.
 And I love the fact that he is a builder and he is encouraging his young grandson [Josh] to have a trade and be proud of what you do – I think that's very important."
 Doug returned to Ramsay Street to visit Brad (now played by Kip Gamblin) and his family.
 During his stay with Brad, Doug got the chance to teach his grandson Josh (Harley Bonner) some practical skills and "the ropes of the building trade".